Chance to help improve our mobile coverage

 The Coalition will invest $25 million to deliver round 4 of the program and will soon call for applications from carriers to be selected through a competitive process.
 The Coalition is also calling for nominations from state and territory governments.

 Residents submitting new black spots are requested to provide contact information, which will not be publicly available, and the exact location details of the black spot including the latitude and longitude if known.
+But hurry, nominations for the mobile black spot database close with our office on October 10.

 Locations currently in the database can be viewed online at nationalmap.gov.au (by selecting the Mobile Black Spot Database dataset within the Communications tab on the left hand navigation menu).
 For more information on the MBSP visit: www.communications.gov.au/mbsp